-Members of the investment community generally want to help one another profit in the markets—that’s the common interest that draws people together.
+Members of the investment community generally want to help one another profit in the markets — that’s generally the common interest that draws participants together.
 But as with any online community, there can be heated debates, misinformation, and outright trolling in stock market forums.
 The general rules of online interaction apply: Exercise caution when consuming information or engaging in discussions in such communities.

-Here is a list of some of the top stock market forums, with details on how they work.
+Here is a list of some popular stock market forums, with details on how they work.

-InvestorsHub has many features available for free, paid subscriptions provide access to real-time data and range from $15 to $50 per month.
+InvestorsHub has many features available for free, and paid subscriptions provide access to real-time data.

 The screen builder allows a user to screen stocks based on a variety of data points like dividend yield, analyst ratings, earnings growth and more.

 Stockopedia has tracking and watchlist tools, which are well-suited to a long-term investor’s needs.
-These allow a user to easily watch the performance of their portfolio at a glance.
+These allow a user to track the performance of their portfolio at a glance.
 It’s also possible to see Stockopedia’s total StockRank score for each company in a portfolio.

 There are also three bubble plot charts that provide data on the holdings in a portfolio based on growth, value, quality, and momentum.
 The charts are based on rankings from within the platform itself, so they could be biased.
 Still, they give investors an easy way to categorize their portfolio positions according to strengths and weaknesses in key areas.

 The SA platform publishes the work of many top-notch investment advisors, money managers, and investment newsletter writers.
-The comments section underneath each article is where the site becomes a top stock market forum.
+The comments section underneath each article is where the site takes on the role of a stock market forum.

-They were one of the first to break the story on the repo market disaster in September 2019, for example.
+Zerohedge was one of the first platforms to break the story on the repo market disaster in September 2019, for example.
 This was a time when overnight interest rates in the primary market where banks lend to each other spiked from about 2% to 10%, a record surge.

-While Zerohedge has many contributors, they don’t make it as easy to get published as Seeking Alpha.
+While Zerohedge has many contributors, it’s generally not as easy to get published as Seeking Alpha.

 Motley Fool Community

 The Motley Fool is a high-profile site that covers many financial topics.
-Their investment forum is called the “Motley Fool Community Discussion Boards .”
+Their investment forum is called the “Motley Fool Community,” which houses discussion boards.
 There are boards for financial planning, learning to invest, real money stock picks, and stocks A to Z, among others.

 The Motley Fool Community is focused on investment discussions, of course, but in addition to the typical financial topics, there are boards for things like food and drink, fun and games, religion and culture, and even relationships.

 StockTwits was designed to be like Twitter for finance folks.
-The platform has at least 1.3 million participants and the company is registered with the Securities Investor Protection Corporation (SIPC) and the Financial Industry Regulatory Authority (FINRA).
+The platform has more than one million participants, and the company is registered with the Securities Investor Protection Corporation (SIPC) and the Financial Industry Regulatory Authority (FINRA).

-Users can create posts with links, charts, and expert opinions on stocks in much the same way they can on other social networks.
+Users can create posts with links, charts, and specialist opinions on stocks in much the same way they can on other social media networks.
 When a forum member posts about a specific company or stock, he or she can mark the post with a “cashtag” so others can find it.

 StockTwits also allows members to create watchlists for the stocks they want to keep an eye on.